 Students will prepare and present their research proposal in a seminar format.
-The final version of the presentation should be submitted before the presentation day (before April 8th or 15th).
+The final version of the presentation should be submitted before the presentation day (Apr 13/20; 5%).

-- 1) Background 1-5 slides: background on topic and establish the need for your research - 2) Purpose 1 slide: purpose statement and hypothesis(es) - 3) Conceptual model -1-3 slides: visualization of your research (or analytic) approach

-- 4) Methods 1-5 slides: study design, data collection, key variables, statistical analysis - 5) Expected outcomes and implications 1-3 slides
+- 1) Background 1-5 slides: background on topic and establish the need for your research - 2) Purpose 1 slide: purpose statement and hypothesis(es) - 3) Conceptual model -1-3 slides: visualization of your research (or analytic) approach - 4) Methods 1-5 slides: study design, data collection, key variables, statistical analysis - 5) Expected outcomes and implications 1-3 slides